 Samples were taken after roads passed the visually clean standard, to determine how much material was left on the roadway after sweeping.
 Three roadways were chosen for dry, post-sweep sampling.
 On each road, a 200-foot segment was chosen and ten samples were taken approximately every twenty feet.
 The dry material was swept up in a 4 foot long by 1.5 foot wide section.
 This material was collected and then weighed to determine the amount of material left on the roadways.
 This length was chosen due to the majority of the debris being distributed towards the curb and gutter of the roadway, so a full lane sample was determined to not be necessary.
-The results of this sampling are listed in table 4-2 below.
-Converting the values to the unit load value of cubic yards per pick up mile, the values were compared to Arterial curb and gutter unit load values.
-Using the 2021 sampling and sweeping results with the same formulas from the 2015 Street Sweeping Report, approximately 0.3% to as much as 4.0% of the debris by weight was left on the roadway.
-While these percentages are likely not exact due to the pickup methodology not capturing all debris in the sampled sections, but it does provide a good picture of the overall efficiency of the street sweeping program.

-Compared to the previous two years, the amount of material present is in line with 2020 & 2019 data.
+Compared to the previous two years, the amount of material present was in line with 2022 & 2021.
 North Eagle River Access Road and International Airport Road have higher samples, but the sample area has much higher traffic on International Airport Road and the North Eagle River Access is near a construction/haul route.
 During sampling, construction activities were occurring which may have impacting the sampling results.
 Despite these higher sampling mass numbers, the overall debris left on the roadway was still comparable to previous years.
 Perhaps this is also due to the higher unit load volume on the arterial roadways or the timing of the sampling pick up.